Nebukam/PCGExtendedToolkit/_sources/doc-clusters/clusters-custom-graph.md

 *Example where initialization uses a property on an actor to drive the number of node for these settings.*

 ### BuildGraph

+BuildGraph is where you call `AddEdge` appropriately.
+The method takes two `int64` IDs -- those can be point index, or whatever you see fit.
+These IDs will be passed to `UpdateNodePoint` later on; along with the internal point index assocaited with it.
+`RemoveEdge` is also available if you want to remove a previously added edge.

+> Custom Graph uses per-node IDs instead of indices so that you can build a graph as you discover connections. *It comes at the cost of a slight overhead, but it's much more flexible that way.*
+{: .comment }

+> You don't have to worry about duplicate/directed edges, the graph system uses an unsigned hash under the hood, so `A -> B` and `B -> A` refer to the same edge.
+{: .infos }

 {% include img_link a='details/clusters-custom-graph/build-graph.png' %}
 *Example where a straight line of edges is created by using a simple loop index.*